Complete Game Logic with Sabotage: Extensions of

+\paragraph{Example: Crossing Bridges} A simple bridge crossing game illustrates sabotage.
+Suppose Angel and Demon begin on the bank of a river with two different bridges \(\gatom\) and \(\gatomb\).
+Demon begins the game by choosing one of the two bridges and sabotaging it.
+Subsequently Angel chooses which one of the two bridges to cross.
+If Angel chooses to cross the bridge that Demon has sabotaged, she loses.
+Angel knows which bridge has been sabotaged.
+The \glsshortname game

+captures this game.
+If Angel's objective is merely to cross any bridge, she has a winning strategy.
+That is what it means for the formula

+to be satisfied in the current state.
+If Angel wants to ensure that she reaches a point on the other side in which \(\patom\) holds and only \(\gatom\) leads to such a point, then Demon has a winning strategy to thwart Angel.
+The following formula says exactly that:

-\paragraph{Infinite Plays} A subtlety in \GLname is that it is possible for the two players to play indefinitely.
-For example Angel could potentially choose to repeat a \(\gstar{({\gtest{\ftrue}})}\gcom\gtest{\ffalse}\) game indefinitely, instead of choosing to stop the repetition and thereby losing prematurely due to the rules of the \(\gtest{}\) game.
-This is desirable as it allows modelling infinite games.
-Intuitively the semantics will be defined so that the player who causes the game to be infinite (by repeating a subgame infinitely often that is not contained in another subgame that is repeated infinitely often) loses.
+\paragraph{Infinite Plays} In \glsname just as in \glname it is possible for the two players to play infinitely long.
+Angel could for example choose to repeat the \atgamename \(\gatom\) in \(\gstar{({\gatom})}\) every time.
+In this case the game never comes to an end.
+This strategy cannot be winning, since the semantics of infinite plays is defined so that the player who causes the game to be infinite (by repeating a subgame infinitely often that is not contained in another subgame that is repeated infinitely often) loses.